airbrake/airbrake-js/README.md

 ## Advanced Usage

-The notifier provides a few pieces of functionality to help reduce duplication when you report errors.
-In order to access this functionality, the full notifier needs to be loaded, not just the shim implementation provided in the embed snippet.

 ### Default Annotations

 It's possible to annotate error notices with all sorts of useful information.
 Below, the various top-level interface methods are listed, along with their effects.